 The Department of Engineering is the largest department at the University of Cambridge and one of the leading centres of engineering in the world.
 Renowned for both its teaching and research, the Department's aim is to address the world's most pressing challenges with science and technology.
 To achieve this aim, the Department collaborates with other disciplines, institutions, companies and entrepreneurs.
-Cross-linking themes foster connections.
-A major philanthropic development programme within the Department's strategy will create new academic posts, fund new studentships, regenerate and extend facilities, and support outreach to schools.
+The Department’s strength lies in its integrated approach to research and teaching; the unique way in which it applies its capability across all aspects of engineering and gathers partners to find solutions.
+To build even stronger integration, speed and agility, the Department’s philanthropic development campaign will create a new home for Engineering at West Cambridge.
+The new campus will set the course for 21st century engineering around the world by seamlessly interweaving research, teaching and partnership with industry.
+The campaign will also open opportunities for the next generation of engineers with new academic posts, studentships and schools outreach.

-Since its foundation in 1875, the Department of Engineering has grown to become the largest department in the University and the largest integrated engineering department in the UK with approximately 150 faculty, 260 contract research staff and research fellows, 650 research students, and 1200 undergraduates.
+Since its foundation in 1875, the Department of Engineering has grown to become the largest department in the University and the largest integrated engineering department in the UK with nearly 200 academics and principal investigators, nearly 400 contract research staff and research fellows, 900 graduate students, and 1200 undergraduates.

 The Department of Engineering seeks to benefit society by creating world-leading engineering knowledge that fosters sustainability, prosperity and resilience.
 We share this knowledge and transfer it to industry through publication, teaching, collaboration, licensing and entrepreneurship.
 By integrating engineering disciplines in one department, we can address major challenges and develop complete solutions, serving as an international hub for engineering excellence.